 - Scold or punish them during their emotional upheaval

 Managing emotions is challenging for everyone.
 It's a skill many of us work on regularly.
-With practice, support and consistency, children will become more experienced in navigating their emotional intelligence.
+Children will become more experienced in navigating emotional situations with practice, support and consistency.
+Over time, they will build their emotional awareness.